-Growing old is always equated with a slew of undesirable changes– diminished functional capacity, lesser hair, wrinkled skin, and not to mention the diseases that come along with aging.
+Growing old is always equated with a slew of undesirable changes– diminished functional capacity, less hair, wrinkled skin, and not to mention the diseases that come along with aging.
 Age-related diseases include macular degeneration, type 2 diabetes, heart disease, cancer, lung disease, Alzheimer’s disease, osteoporosis, and arthritis.
 The most significant risk factor for having these diseases is simply becoming older.
 However, these diseases are more likely to be linked to the biological process of aging than to the chronological passage of time.

 Biological age is the age resulting from damage to numerous cells and tissues in ones’ body.
 Biological age, also known as physiological or functional age, differs from chronological age in that it considers various elements other than the day of birth.
 Biological age depends on a variety of biological and physiological development parameters.
 These include chronological age, genetics, lifestyle, nutrition, diseases, and other conditions.

 Traditionally, telomeres and DNA Methylation are used to determine biological age.
 Telomeres are the nucleotides on the ends of chromosomes.
 They prevent chromosomal ends from degrading and merging with another chromosome nearby.
 Telomeres, in essence, regulate the rate at which cells age and die.
 Studies suggest that the older a person is chronologically, the shorter their telomeres are.
 A chronologically younger person with shorter telomeres is more likely to die prematurely or acquire an illness or neurological problem.

 DNA methylation is also being used to measure biological age.
 DNA methylation is used by cells to regulate gene expression.
 In other words, DNA methylation disables genes.
 Although the exact function of methylation is uncertain, it is critical for embryonic development, genomic imprinting, chromosome integrity, and other processes.